camaraproject/Commonalities/documentation/API-design-guidelines.md

 Security requirements of an API are expressed in OpenAPI through [Security Requirement Objects](https://spec.openapis.org/oas/v3.0.3#security-requirement-object).

-Following is an example on how to use the `openId` security scheme defined above as defined in [Use of security property](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-API-access-and-user-consent.md#use-of-security-property):
+The following is an example of how to use the `openId` security scheme defined above as described in [Use of security property](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-API-access-and-user-consent.md#use-of-security-property):

 ```yaml
 paths: